 Helmet, it saves lives.

-And of course, my Precision Hydration and Precision Fuel.
+And of course, my Precision Fuel & Hydration.
 Hydration and fueling have got to be a high priority when to perform at your best.
 100%.

 And your best advice to athletes preparing for a return to racing after a long lay-off?